wildwinter/dink/README.md

         "wstag": "final",
         // If true, export lines of this status to the recording script "record": true,
-        // If true, export lines of this status to the localization script "loc": true,
+        // If true, export lines of this status to the localisation script "loc": true,
         // A color to make the Excel file pretty!
         "color": "33FF33"